Upper Murray Football Netball League: Upper Murray Football Association (1907–1952)

+In October 1925, a combined Corryong FC and Federal FC team played a match against a combined Granya & District team at Corryong Park, with the Upper Murray team winning 3.12 - 30 to 3.9 - 27.

-In 1916, with a lack of players in the region due to the First World War the Upper Murray Football Association went into recess.
+In 1916, with a lack of players in the region due to the First World War the Upper Murray Football Association went into recess, but there was unofficial junior football played in the region.

+In 1917, there was several patriotic fund raising football matches played in the region.

 In 1918 the association restarted but the 1918 and 1919 seasons were restricted to half seasons still due to a lack of players after the First World War.

 By 1920 the competition was now representing only three townships, with four competing clubs Corryong, Cudgewa, Federal and Walwa.

 Mr F J Blair was secretary of the Upper Murray Football Association for 21 years from 1907 to 1927 and was a former captain of Cudgewa.
-Mr Blair was presented with a gold watch at the annual UMFA Ball.
+Mr Blair was presented with a gold watch at the 1928 UMFA Ball.

-Upper Murray Football League (1937-2000)
+In June 1940 club delegate's made the decision to bring the football finals forward due to player enlistments into the Australian Defence Force due to World War Two.

+The Upper Murray Football Association was reformed after World War Two in May 1945 after a meeting, with Mr H O Allen elected as president and Mr Col McClure as Secretary.

-In 1950 the round 5 match between Corryong and Cudgewa saw a then-record gate takings of £30.
+In 1950 the round five match between Corryong and Federals saw the gate takings of £30.

+The football competition was still known as the Upper Murray Football Association in 1952 and not exactly sure when the title was changed to "League".

+Upper Murray Football League (1953?–2000)

-The UMFNL was also a part of the former recruiting zone known as VFL Country Recruiting Zone no.11, which from the 1960s to the 1980s was controlled by South Melbourne.
-However, no players were ever recruited from the Upper Murray under the zoning rules to play for South Melbourne.
+The UMFNL was also a part of the former recruiting zone known as Zoning (Australian rules football)#Country zoning, which from the 1960s to the 1980s was controlled by North Melbourne.

+Tindaldra-Khancoban FC apparently had a losing streak of 108 consecutive games in the 1950s.

 The Upper Murray Football League won the North East Riverina Leagues Championships in 1976, & 1977 with Kevin Mack as Captain-Coach & John Cornish as Vice Captain.
 Also in 1977 John Cornish (from Tumbarumba FC) winning "Best player from all leagues in series", Kevin Mack (from Corryong FC) winning "Best player on ground against Hume League", & Craig Whitehead (from Corryong FC) winning "Best player on ground against Ovens & King".